-- Not only people are used to images, they are expecting photos
+- Not only people are used to photos, they are expecting photos.

-- So many bad photos, allow professional/amateur photographers to rise above the crowd
+- There are so many bad photos that it allows professional/amateur photographers to rise above the crowd.

-A selfie doesn’t replace a good headshot, almost everybody knows that.
+A selfie doesn’t replace a good headshot and almost everybody knows that.

 The selfies are here to stay.
 Why fight them?
 Enjoy the opportunities created by them.